SaraBlich/Cpn-true/README.md

 ## Setup

 To run the Cpn-true Company Search clone repository files to an empty chosen folder.
 Enter the folder via console (ex.
-'Anaconda Prompt') and simply type `npm start`.
+'Anaconda Prompt') by comand `cd ./foldername`, where foldername is the name of your new created folder and simply type `npm start`.

 ## Site